dueclic/emailchef-for-wordpress/README.md

 This is the perfect marketing tool to add an intuitive and solid email campaign solution to your website.

-Every form submission from WPForms, Contact Form 7, Fast Secure Contact Form (FSCF) and Jetpack (more supported plugins coming: contact us for advices!) will be automatically synced with the selected eMailChef contact list.
+Every form submission from Elementor, WPForms, Contact Form 7, Fast Secure Contact Form (FSCF) and Jetpack (more supported plugins coming: contact us for advices!) will be automatically synced with the selected eMailChef contact list.
 It also supports customized fields you can use to segment your customers!
 E.g. if in a form you ask for customers type (reseller, hotels, etc.) you can easily create a newsletter just for them.